Visiting the murder locations of 4 victims of Jack the Ripper in Whitechapel

 3. Hanbury Street

-Annie Chapman – September 8th, 1888.
-The second victim of the “canonical five” and our third stop.
-I confess I felt nothing about this place; it’s just a bland corner in a street with hipster stores.
+The murder location of the second victim of the “canonical five” was our third stop.
+I confess I felt nothing about this place; it’s just a bland corner in the street with hipster stores.

 4. Mitre Square

-Eddowe’s shawl (taken from the crime scene) was the key for Russell Edwards to identify “Jack the Ripper” as Aaron Kosminski.
-Whether he’s cracked the case or not, his book is an interesting read (and it will probably keep you up at night).
+Eddowe’s shawl (taken from the crime scene) was the key for Russell Edwards to allegedly identify “Jack the Ripper” as Aaron Kosminski.
+Whether he’s cracked the case or not, his book is a fascinating read (and it will probably keep you up at night).